-BIO 353 Zoology 4 credits
+BIO 353 Zoology

 Zoology is a systematic study of animals with emphasis on diversity, evolution, ecology and comparative physiology.
 The laboratory is devoted to systematic, field, and experimental studies.
-(Three hours of laboratory per week.)
+(Three hours of lecture and three hours of laboratory per week.)
 Prerequisite: BIO 204.
 Offered in alternate years, Spring semester.